 The POWs would wake up at 5 A.M., eat breakfast, and arrive at the mine at 7 A.M.
-The POWs worked under Mitsubishi supervision, and the POWs believed these supervisors wanted to work them to death.
+The POWs worked under Mitsubishi’s supervision, and the POWs believed these supervisors wanted to work them to death.
 They had a 30-minute lunch break and worked to 5:00 P.M.
 The POWs returned to camp, usually after dark, had supper, then went to bed.

-The POWs worked in a copper mine owned by the Kajima Corporation, part of Mitsusbishi, and did construction work for the Fujita-gumi Construction Company.
-The mine was an open-pit and the POWs worked no matter what the weather.
+The POWs worked in a copper mine owned by the Kajima Corporation, part of Mitsubishi, and did construction work for the Fujita-Gumi Construction Company.
+The mine was an open pit and the POWs worked no matter what the weather.
 They were never issued adequate clothing to do the work or keep them warm.
 In the winter, the POWs wore their underpants a cotton shirt, a winter Japanese coat, and trousers.
 Overall the clothes, they wore the work uniform that they had been issued.
 They were not allowed to wear ear coverings.
 To get into the mine, the POWs climbed up the side of a mountain and downstairs into the mine.
 When they got to the bottom, the guards who had escorted them were always waiting for them.
 The POWs finally discovered that the guards used an entrance that had been cut through the side of the mountain.

-The POWs worked three jobs, drillers, mine car loaders, and mining car pushers, with the miners had the worst job.
+The POWs worked three jobs, drillers, mine car loaders, and mining car pushers, with the miners having the worst job.
 The work in the mine was dirty, dangerous, and difficult.
 Each miner was given a carbide headlamp as his only lighting.
 A quota was set but the Japanese and the Japanese were always raising the quota.
 The number of carloads mined by the men was never enough.
 The POWs were beaten for not working hard enough or fast enough.
 Many shafts of the mine were so low that the miners had to crawl through to get to the ore.
 Some shafts had standing water with threats of sudden flooding.
 Lighting was poor and most areas were not even shored up to prevent cave-ins.
 Accidents were frequent and many POWs were hurt.
-There was no gas detecting equipment and there was always the danger of setting off an explosion from the open burning carbide headlamps.
+There was no gas-detecting equipment and there was always the danger of setting off an explosion from the open burning carbide headlamps.

 While working in the mine the POWs were abused by the civilian foreman, Hichiro Tsuchiya, who was known to the POWs as “Patches.”
 Tsuchiya used any excuse to abuse the POWs.
 He was known to hit the POWs for no reason in their faces and to also use a wooden club or pickaxe handle.
 He also used a sledgehammer to hit the POWs on their heads.

 Beatings were common in the camp and clubs the size of two-by-fours were used on the POWs.
 They even were hit in their faces with the clubs.
 They were beaten if they were caught smuggling food into the camp.
 Corporal punishments also were administered.
 After one POW escaped, the entire camp was made to stand outside in the sun without food or water.
 When some socks and towels were stolen, once again all the POWs stood outside in the sun without food or water.
-When sixteen POWs stole fish, they turned in the fish so the entire camp would no be punished.
+When sixteen POWs stole fish, they turned in the fish so the entire camp would not be punished.
 They were made to stand at attention for fourteen hours from 4 PM until 6 AM.
 As they stood at attention two guards punched them.
 This was done at least twice.
 One guard was known to walk through the camp and hit POWs for no reason.
 He punched them, hit them with a pick handle, a wooden bayonet, or used jiu-jitsu on them.
-He would not permit the POWs to have fires in their barracks would deprive them of meals and cigarettes rations.
+He would not permit the POWs to have fires in their barracks and would deprive them of meals and cigarette rations.
 He also made the POWs in the guardhouse stand without shoes or hats in sub-zero weather.
 The sick who were forced to work – even though they were too weak to do the work – were beaten with belts, clubs, and bare hands, for not being able to do the work.

 Peter was liberated in September 1945, and the former POWs rode a train to Yokohama.
 They were processed on the U.S.S.
-Rescue on September 13, and remained on the ship for medical treatment.
+Rescue on September 13 and remained on the ship for medical treatment.
 The ship sailed on the 19th at 5:41 A.M. and arrived at Guam on the 23rd.
 It sailed the next day for San Francisco arriving on October 10.
-From the docks he was taken to Letterman General Hospital for further medical treatment.
+From the docks, he was taken to Letterman General Hospital for further medical treatment.